Soundbendor/opera-sentiment/README.md

 - Jingju (Beijing opera) Phoneme Annotation<sup>[2]</sup>
   - Use the csv file of this dataset to correct some annotaion errors in the former one.
   - Add new audios from this dataset.
-    - 2 new laosheng songs (one audio for each)
+    - about 2 new laosheng songs (one audio for each)
-    - 6 new audios for exsiting laosheng songs
+    - about 6 new audios for exsiting laosheng songs
-    - 4 new dan songs (one audio for each)
+    - about 4 new dan songs (one audio for each)
-    - 2 new audio for exsiting dan songs
+    - about 2 new audio for exsiting dan songs
-    - correct few mis-classified songs
 - Label corrections
   - Label corrected by Shengxuan Wang ([shawn120](https://github.com/shawn120))
   - Correction rely on the knowledge from Shengxuan Wang, Rong Gong et al. <sup>[2]</sup>, and online searching.
+  - Lyrics labeled by __TODO__
 - Only keep opera data, removed all the non-opera data from previous dataset (e.g. modern songs).
 - Future TODO: Add in more western opera to balance out the language inbalance.